Blackburn Baffin: Operational service

-Initial deliveries, including the two prototypes and 33 production Baffins, were to Gosport for training purposes, such as dummy deck-landings and torpedo practice.
-During January 1934, No. 820 Squadron was the first to be re-equipping with the Baffin.
+Initial deliveries, including the two prototypes and 33 production Baffins, went to Gosport for training purposes, such as dummy deck-landings and torpedo practice.
+During January 1934, 810 Naval Air Squadron (NAS) was the first to be re-equipping with the Baffin.
 On 7 March 1934, it was officially announced that the Baffin would be adopted as the standard torpedo bomber of the FAA.
-Through 1934, efforts were made to quickly disseminate the new aircraft beyond the home region, leading to many being dispatched in kit form to a variety of overseas locations, such as Malta and the Middle East, to equip units in these regions as well.
+Through 1934, efforts were made to quickly disseminate the new aircraft beyond the home region, leading to many being dispatched in kit form overseas to Malta and the Middle East, to equip units in these regions.